ksnip/ksnip/README.md

 # Plugins
 ksnip functionality can be extended by using plugins that need to be downloaded separately and installed or unpacked, depending on the environment.
-Currently, under `Options > Settings > Plugins` a path needs to be provided where the plugins are located, after clicking on "Detect", ksnip searches for known plugins and when found will list the name ans version.
+Currently, under `Options > Settings > Plugins` a plugin detection can be triggered either in the default location(s) or by providing a search path where to look for plugins.
+After clicking on "Detect", ksnip searches for known plugins and when found will list the name and version.

+### Default search locations
+Windows: `plugins` directory, next to `ksnip.exe`
+Linux/Unix: `/usr/local/lib`, `/usr/local/lib64`, `/usr/lib`, `/usr/lib64`

+### Version selection
+The plugin must match the Qt version and build type of ksnip.
+If you have a ksnip version that uses Qt 15.5.X and was build in `DEBUG` then the plugin must match the same criteria.
+In most cases the latest ksnip and plugin version will be using the same Qt version, the only think that you need to watch out for is to not mix `DEBUG` and `RELEASE` build.

-## OCR (Window and Linux/Unix - WIP)
+## OCR (Window and Linux/Unix)
 ksnip supports OCR by using the [ksnip-plugin-ocr](https://github.com/ksnip/ksnip-plugin-ocr) which utilizes Tesseract to convert Image to text.
 When the OCR plugin was loaded, the OCR option becomes available under `Options > OCR`.
-The latest plugin version can be found [here](https://github.com/ksnip/ksnip-plugin-ocr/releases)
+The latest plugin version can be found [here](https://github.com/ksnip/ksnip-plugin-ocr/releases).

 # Dependencies